-Of resources under DNR management authority only water is under exclusive State jurisdiction.
-Management of water resources for protection of Alaskans requires knowledge of controlling hydrology.
-In portions of the Matanuska- Susitna Borough (MSB) increasing demands on ground water are causing concern for the aquifer's ability to supply sufficient water.
-This joint project between the Division of Mining, Land and Water (DMLW), Division of Geological and Geophysical Surveys (DGGS), MSB, and the U.S. Geological Survey (USGS), is a multi-year study of MSB hydrogeology.
-The ultimate goal is to provide DNR water management with knowledge to effectively manage MSB ground water resources.
+Water resource allocations are an exclusive mandate of DNR, and management of water resources for protection of Alaskans requires knowledge of controlling hydrology.
+In portions of the Matanuska-Susitna Borough (MSB), increasing demands on groundwater are causing concern for the aquifer's ability to provide sufficient high-quality water to meet demand.
+This is the final phase of funding for an assessment/study with an ultimate goal to provide DNR's Water Management section with knowledge to effectively manage MSB ground water resources for the long-term.

-Funding: FY2010 FY2011 FY2012 FY2013 FY2014 FY2015 Total Gen Fund \$295,000 \$345,000 \$640,000 Total: \$295,000 \$345,000 \$0 \$0 \$0 \$0 \$640,000 State Match n Required  🗌 One-Time Project Phased - new 🔽 Phased - underv way 🗖 On- -Going 0% = Minimum State Match % Required Amendment Mental Health Bill
+Funding: FY2012 FY2013 FY2014 FY2015 FY2016 FY2017 Total Gen Fund \$345,000 \$345,000 Total: \$345,000 \$0 \$0 \$0 \$0 \$0 \$345,000

+☐ State Match Required ☐ One-Time Project ☐ Phased - new ✓ Phased - underway □ On-Going 0% = Minimum State Match % Required ☐ Amendment ☐ Mental Health Bill